 Licensed Clinical Social Worker.
 I primarily work with adults who have experienced childhood complex trauma.
 My specialization is working with parents who are raising a child/children who have experienced trauma as well as adults experiencing complicated grief.
-I am in the process of updating my website, in the meantime, you can follow me on Pinterest.
+You can find me here.

 One of the things I offer is outdoor therapy – so here is a photo of my outdoor therapy “office”.
 It is Enchanted Rock State Natural Area, a beautiful natural area near where I live/work (in the Texas hill country, about an hour west of Austin) and where I do outdoor therapy with teen and adult clients.
 I have found that nature and the outdoors can be a wonderful complement to traditional talk therapy for many people who have dealt with the effects of complex trauma their whole lives.
 What I have noticed is that being outdoors seems to: promote mindfulness (without me even having to facilitate that – the beauty of nature just pulls people naturally into the present moment), connects people to a sense of being an integral part of something larger and more powerful than themselves, encourages healthy risk-taking (like if a person is worried about coming across wild animals), provides a sense of calm and peacefulness, promotes physical movement, promotes child-like curiosity and playfulness (such as spontaneously wanting to splash in a creek along a trail).
 I use nature and the outdoors sort of like a therapeutic co-leader (whether it’s individual or group).
 For instance, I once took a group to watch a bat emergence (we have lots of those where I live) during a time of year when the bats would soon be migrating south for the winter.
 So that gave us a springboard to begin talking about transitions in a general sense, and then the group took off from there.